Im Nayeon (EP)

 Im Nayeon (/aɪm nɑːjʌn/ eye-m-_-na-yun) is the debut extended play (EP) by South Korean singer Nayeon of the girl group Twice.
 It was released through JYP Entertainment and Republic Records on June 24, 2022.
 The EP contains seven tracks, including the lead single "Pop!" and collaborations with Felix from Stray Kids and Wonstein.
-The EP is primarily a pop record that blends genres such as R&B, dance, disco, jazz, and ballad.
+The EP is primarily a pop record that blends genres such as R&B, dance, disco, jazz, and ballads.
+The album's themes revolve around self-confidence, overcoming hardships, struggling with inner anxieties, love, and sad breakups.

+Im Nayeon was met with generally favorable reviews from critics, who praised its fun and catchy production and its way of blending various genres with pop music.
+Commercially, the EP debuted at number one on the Circle Album Chart.
+In the United States, it became the first album by a South Korean soloist to reach top ten on the Billboard 200 with over 52,000 pure physical sales.
+Additionally, the EP was certified 2× Platinum by the Korea Music Content Association (KMCA) for selling over 500,000 physical copies.

 Background

 On May 19, 2022, it was announced via Twice's social media pages that Nayeon would release her first extended play, titled Im Nayeon, on June 24.
 It was accompanied by a teaser image featuring a close-up shot of what appears to be a coffee table, with trinkets such as bottles of nail polish, jewellery and a cup of tea strewn across.
 Specifics about Im Nayeon and its impending release were also unveiled in the following weeks, with worldwide pre-orders for the mini-album starting on May 24.